global-121/121-platform/services/121-service/WORKFLOWS.md

      - Maybe there are PA with the same name, but different phone-numbers?
      - Maybe one is an unfinished registration?
      - Check back with the **Pilot-team** if still unclear.
-   - If 1 connection is returned, continue
+   - If 1 registration is returned, continue

 ---